 Building a vacation rental website not only gives you a concrete location to define your brand – including its logo, color scheme and company values – but it also helps to establish trust and a solid reputation with past, potential and future guests.

-According to research by Blue Corona, 30% of consumers wouldn’t even consider a business without a website.
+According to research by BlueCorona, 30% of consumers wouldn’t even consider a business without a website.
 That’s because websites are a sign of credibility and can help to establish authority on a specific subject.
 In fact, for vacation rental businesses, websites are the perfect space to show off insider knowledge about a certain destination, activity or seasonal event that takes place.
 In providing travelers with useful content that helps them to make their decision, you create a relationship with the potential guest and this can encourage conversion into booking.

-4. Personalize your Business
+6. Personalize Your Business

 Having your own website means you can personalize your business.
 You can include a whole section dedicated to “about us” in which you tell your story.
 For example, how exactly you got into the business and why you love it.
 Whether it’s a family-run business, with your partner or doing it solo, guests love reading about their potential hosts and want to find more about them.

 You can also get creative and have a blog!
 There are so many topics you can write about, one of the most popular being the area of your rental.
 Tell your guests what they can do, see, eat and visit.
 You can also provide tips and tricks for travel in the local area, plus any extra information regarding your rental.
 Use your social media outlets to promote your post, which in turn, will bring more potential guests to your site.

-Get Started with your Vacation Rental Website
+Get Started With Your Own Vacation Rental Website

 Lodgify’s vacation rental website templates are 100% customizable, so you can adapt each aspect of the design to fit your business’ brand.
 All Lodgify websites are also mobile-friendly, so the quality of your website won’t be compromised when users access your page from a handheld device or tablet.